flatlanderone/flatlander-modding/Utilities/TeleportToTradersDev/readme.md

 # Teleport To Traders Dev 2.4.1.0-beta

-## Contains:
+## Contents

 1. 2 bundles of teleports

-1. 5 Navezgane teleports that will teleport you to the chosen trader's front door.
+2. 5 Navezgane teleports that will teleport you to the chosen trader's front door.
 Use in Navezgane 2.4.

-2. 5 helipad teleports that will teleport you to the center of the chosen trader's helipad.
+3. 5 helipad teleports that will teleport you to the center of the chosen trader's helipad.
 They work with any custom or rwg world.

 ## Usage
 Move the the teleport bundles from the toolbelt to your backpack and open them.
 Read the teleport items to trigger the teleport.